Trying to eat some non-edible objects is normal for dogs as they want to know the new world and eat what they find.

 If your dog tries to eat everything, don’t be embarrassed.
-It’s easy to be embarrassed by your dog’s scavenging behavior, yet our canine companions are doing what comes naturally to them.
+It’s easy to be embarrassed by your dog’s scavenging behavior, yet our canine companions do what comes naturally to them.

 It may happen to any dog.
 Especially puppies.
-Puppies like to explore the new world and try to eat what they find which may include anything from leaves, stone, and trash, even dead animals.
+Puppies like to explore the new world and try to eat what they find, including anything from leaves, stone, trash, and even dead animals.

 Why Does My Dog Eat Everything?

-When both pets & people start eating inedible objects it is called pica.
+When both pets & people start eating inedible objects, it is called pica.
 Pica refers to the ingestion of non-edible materials.
-It’s not uncommon for dogs to consume their own excrement, which is known as coprophagy.
+It’s not uncommon for dogs to consume their excrement, which is known as coprophagy.

-Did you suspect that your dog has an urge to eat non-edible objects?
+Did you suspect that your dog has the urge to eat non-edible objects?
 Then you can consider it a sign of pica.

-Pica can occur for a variety of reasons, Here get them:
+Pica can occur for a variety of reasons

 Boredom: This behavioral pattern has been ingrained over time and causes Pica.